 Visit in Tanzania : knowledge exchange

-In March 2022, the Tanzania team brought together CROPS4HD project representatives from Niger and Chad as well as several experts from FiBL and SDC.
-This visit provided an opportunity to exchange knowledges and learn about the project progress at this stage, with the focus mainly on the implementation of PULL activities, specifically on the first Participatory Market Chain Approach (PMCA) event in Tanzania.
+In March 2022, the Tanzania team brought together CROPS4HD project representatives from Niger and Chad as well as several experts from FiBL and SDC to exchange knowledge and learn about the project’s progress at this stage.

 Kickoff visit in Niger

-CROPS4HD Niger started its activities in July 2021 with a workshop on 22 September in the presence of the project supervision team.
+CROPS4HD Niger started its activities in July 2021 with a workshop on 22 September with the project supervision team.
 The launch took place in the Dogondoutchi prefecture in the presence of the prefect and the coordination body of technical services.

 CROPS4HD builds climate resilience

-In recent times, the effects of climate change become more and more obvious, even in the Global North.
-However, for smallholder farmers in the southern hemisphere they have been a reality for a while, and they make it even harder for them to secure their nutrition and incomes.
-The project CROPS4HD promotes neglected and underutilised crops that are more resilient to the impacts of climate change as a strategy for farmers to adapt their production to this new reality.
+The project CROPS4HD promotes neglected and underutilised crops that are more resilient to the impacts of climate change as a strategy for farmers to adapt their production to the new reality of climate change.

 Fonio millet, Lablab bean or Bambara groundnuts: the rediscovered crops